StuPro-TOSCAna/TOSCAna/docs/dev/adr/0007-library-for-cli.md

 ## Conclusion

 * Chosen Alternative: *Picocli*
-* supports everything we need
+* supports everything we need to create a CLI like CloudFoundry/ Git

 ## Pros and Cons of the Alternatives